Minimum Resource Threshold Policy Under Partial Interference: Setup

-In words, $\LB_{\SO}^*(\bx_i)$ is the minimum proportion of neighboring households with WASH facilities needed in order to achieve the target $\thr$ when the ego's household does not have WASH facilities.
-Under monotonicity (i.e., Assumption \hyperlink{(A5)}{(A5)}), $\LB_{\OV}^*(\bx_i)$ cannot be smaller than $\LB_{\SO}^*(\bx_i)$.
+where, again, {\OURR} in the subscript is suppressed.
+In words, $\LB_{\SO}^*(\bx_i)$ is the minimum proportion of treated peers in a block with characteristic $\bx_i$ that is needed in order to achieve the target $\thr$ when the ego is not treated.
+In the WASH example, $\LB_{\SO}^*(\bx_i)$ is the smallest proportion of neighboring households with WASH facilities needed in a census block with characteristic $\bx_i$ in order to achieve the target diarrhea-free incidence level $\thr$ when the ego's household does not have WASH facilities.
+Note that under the monotonicity assumption \hyperlink{(A5)}{(A5)}, $\LB_{\OV}^*(\bx_i)$ cannot be smaller than $\LB_{\SO}^*(\bx_i)$.